swaroopch/byte-of-python/problem_solving.md

 We make use of the `os` and `time` modules by first importing them.
 Then, we specify the files and directories to be backed up in the `source` list.
 The target directory is where we store all the backup files and this is specified in the `target_dir` variable.
 The name of the zip archive that we are going to create is the current date and time which we generate using the `time.strftime()` function.
 It will also have the `.zip` extension and will be stored in the `target_dir` directory.

-Notice the use of the `os.sep` variable - this gives the directory separator according to your operating system i.e. it will be `'/'` in GNU/Linux, Unix, macOS, and will be `'\\'` in Windows.
+Notice the use of the `os.sep` variable - this gives the directory separator according to your operating system, i.e. it will be `'/'` in GNU/Linux, Unix, macOS, and will be `'\\'` in Windows.
 Using `os.sep` instead of these characters directly will make our program portable and work across all of these systems.

 The `time.strftime()` function takes a specification such as the one we have used in the above program.
 The `%Y` specification will be replaced by the year with the century.
 The `%m` specification will be replaced by the month as a decimal number between `01` and `12` and so on.
 The complete list of such specifications can be found in the [Python Reference Manual](http://docs.python.org/3/library/time.html#time.strftime).

 We create the name of the target zip file using the addition operator which _concatenates_ the strings i.e. it joins the two strings together and returns a new one.
 Then, we create a string `zip_command` which contains the command that we are going to execute.
 You can check if this command works by running it in the shell (GNU/Linux terminal or DOS prompt).

-The `zip` command that we are using has some options and parameters passed.
-The `-r` option specifies that the zip command should work **r**ecursively for directories i.e. it should include all the subdirectories and files.
-The two options are combined and specified in a shortcut as `-qr`.
-The options are followed by the name of the zip archive to create followed by the list of files and directories to backup.
+The `zip` command that we are using has some options available, and one of these options is `-r`.
+The `-r` option specifies that the zip command should work **r**ecursively for directories, i.e. it should include all the subdirectories and files.
+Options are followed by the name of the zip archive to create, followed by the list of files and directories to backup.
 We convert the `source` list into a string using the `join` method of strings which we have already seen how to use.

 Then, we finally *run* the command using the `os.system` function which runs the command as if it was run from the *system* i.e. in the shell - it returns `0` if the command was successfully, else it returns an error number.